 All the young trees listed as suitable 'hedge plants' are also used for forestry planting.
 It's only the trees listed as 'sapling trees' that can not be used as clipped hedge plants, although most of them are good for taller screening.
 Many of the young trees in this section are also available in large standard sizes here.

 All our hedge plants are covered by our no-quibble Guarantee, which means you can order with complete confidence.
-Free delivery on orders over £60.
+Free delivery on orders over £60 (£100 for potted plants).
 Best advice & friendly support throughout.